 As already said, Science Goals come in two varieties, Phase-1 and Phase-2.
 Both look, and to all intents and purposes are, identical.
 The main difference is that, if the SBs used to perform the observations are automatically generated, this is done using the Phase-2 versions only.
-For expert users, Phase-2 Science Goals aren't necessary to produce SBs, but their use is definitely recommended.
+For expert users, Phase-2 Science Goals aren't necessary to produce SBs, but their use is highly recommended.
+Even if the required SB cannot be created with all details correct, it should be possible to generate an SB from a Science Goal and then edit it.

-3.5 Observing Unit Sets
+3.7 Observing Unit Sets

 Depending on the user inputs in a Science Goal, multiple Scheduling Blocks might result e.g. both the 12-m Array and the ACA might be required and these cannot be observed with the same SB.
 SBs are contained within folders called Observing Unit Sets (usually abbreviated to ObsUnitSet or OUS) which can in turn be contained within other ObsUnitSets.
-In principle, an arbitrarily complicated nested OUS/SB structure could be created, but it has been decided that only a fixed number of OUS levels will be allowed and that each level will always appear, even if all are in theory not necessary.
-It has been decided that for all observations the same OUS/SB structure will be used.
+In principle, an arbitrarily complicated nested OUS/SB structure could be created, but ALMA uses a fixed number of OUS for all observations.